Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Every bite of this cottage pie will deliver a deep and decadent taste.
-We’ve cooked the beef mince and created a rich gravy.
 The aromatic vegetables, along with the Worcestershire sauce, create a unique medley of flavours.
 The creamy mashed potatoes infused with butter will produce golden, crispy peaks that are a perfect contrast to the meaty filling.
+You can double or triple this recipe to last throughout the week.
+It takes less than one hour to make and bake in the oven.

 Cottage pie originated in the late 18th century.
 During that time, potatoes were making their foray into Britain and Ireland.
 Just imagine: prior to their entry into these markets, potatoes were considered exotic.
 Nowadays, potatoes have become a staple around the world and are incorporated into many cuisines.
+Do you know Cottage pie uses beef mince, whereas Shepherd’s pie uses lamb mince?

+The concept of Cottage pie arose from a desire to stretch leftovers.
+The working class would mince up their roast beef and cook it with onions and vegetables.
 Topping it with mashed potatoes was an alternative to the pricey pastry crusts used in their traditional pies.
 In an effort to save money, cottage pie was considered a resourceful dish.
 This incredible dish grew popular and soon became a favourite meal in many homes.

 Beef mince, Cream cheese, Potatoes, Worcestershire sauce, Oyster Sauce, Celery salt, Butter, Beef Stock Cube, Store-bought frozen vegetables (Carrots, Peas, Corn and Green Beans), Onion and Lemon.

-Prepare the ingredients: Peel the potatoes, rinse them in running water, and boil them for fifteen minutes or until they are soft.
+Peel the potatoes, rinse them in running water, and boil them for fifteen minutes or until they are soft.
 You can tell if they are soft by poking them with a fork, and the fork should go in without any resistance.

-Mash the potatoes: When fully cooked, drain the water from the potatoes and press down on them with a fork.
+When fully cooked, drain the water from the potatoes and press down on them with a fork.
 Add the cream cheese when the potatoes are mashed.
 The cream cheese will enhance the overall flavour and texture of the mashed potatoes.
 Adding a bit of Celery salt is a trick to making delicious mashed potatoes.
 It subtly adds to the taste, but this trick will make the mashed potato incredibly addictive.

-Add milk to adjust consistency: Mixing cream cheese and mashed potatoes together can make them thick and gloopy.
+Mixing cream cheese and mashed potatoes together can make them thick and gloopy.
 So, it is important to loosen the mixture by adding milk.
+The addition of milk instantly softens, smooths, and creams the mashed potatoes, achieving that velvety, creamy texture everyone loves.

-Cook the minced beef: Add the minced meat to the wok.
+Add the minced meat to the wok.
 Also, add the beef stock cube, freshly squeezed lemon juice, oyster sauce, Worcestershire sauce, salt, and pepper.
 Separate the minced beef during the cooking process.
 The vegetables will release water, which will help the beef cook faster.

 Adjust the temperature to medium-low and cook for twenty minutes or until most liquid evaporates.
 Stir occasionally to ensure all the ingredients are well-cooked and all the flavours have melded.
 Preheat the oven to 180ºC / 356ºF.

-Transfer and bake the ingredients: Transfer the vegetables and the beef mince to a casserole.
+Transfer the vegetables and the beef mince to a casserole.
 Then, layer the mashed potatoes on top of the vegetable-beef fillings.
 Create dentures and grooves on the mashed potatoes, which will create golden crescents when they are baked.
 Bake the cottage pie for twenty minutes in the oven at 180ºC / 356ºF with the fan on.

 If your oven doesn’t have a fan, increase the temperature to 200ºC / 400ºF and increase the baking time to twenty-five minutes.
 Make sure to watch your cottage pie without opening the oven every five minutes to ensure that it is cooking accordingly.